n1ru4l/envelop/website/docs/core.md

 #### useLogger

-It logs parameters and information about the execution phases.
+Logs parameters and information about the execution phases.
 You can easily plug in your custom logger.

 ```ts
 import { envelop, useLogger } from '@envelop/core';